- Avalanche Canada, German alpine association, Couloir magazine, University of Calgary / Banff National Park.

 The following web sites are an example of two providers in the local area that RMRA members have used:

 Various reviews on avalanche beacons can be found on the Internet.
 The technology is changing and the links and documentation available on the Internet changes.
 Using Google to search on "avalanche beacon reviews" is a way of accessing current information.
 It is also worthwhile seeking the current views of a professional while participating on a Recreational Avalanche Course.
-As of 2009 the following links have some research references:
+As of 2009 the following link had some research references:

 This paper examines two possible means to improve the speed and efficiency of probing in rescues where there is still a possibility for live recovery.
 Limiting the depth of probing is discussed and several alternative probing techniques are compared.